There is not a more fitting way to start this post than with the Face of Truth. The truth about Rome is that it is the most miserable place on Earth.

-So instead I ordered a pasta dish that was much more amazing than the plate that that poor unfortunate lobster would eventually ended up as.
-While in the Piazza I saw a Seagull catch a Pigeon in mid-air and fly off with it in it’s beak.
+So instead I ordered a pasta dish that was much more amazing than the plate that that poor unfortunate lobster would eventually have ended up as.
+While in the Piazza I saw a Seagull catch a Pigeon in mid-air and fly off with it in its beak.
 This had me thinking that given the number of pigeons and seagulls that we have in Saint John that this is just further proof of the miserableness of Rome.

 Though Rome does have many sides and moments of wonder.
-Earlier that day I was on a walking tour of of the area and as I approached the Pantheon the skies just opened up and dumped as mush water as it possibly could on the crowds of tourists and street people who with amazing speed switched from selling collectibles to selling ponchos and umbrellas.
+Earlier that day I was on a walking tour of the area and as I approached the Pantheon the skies just opened up and dumped as much water as it possibly could on the crowds of tourists and street people who with amazing speed switched from selling collectibles to selling ponchos and umbrellas.

-That being said it did not rain for very long just long enough to get completely wet, and leave enough water to make it more humid as being evaporated by bright sunshine that rapidly came out.
+That being said it did not rain for very long just long enough to get completely wet and leave enough water to make it more humid as being evaporated by bright sunshine that rapidly came out.

 The Trevi Fountain was amazing as usual and like Pigeons in King’s Square or like any other old thing in Europe was over packed with crowds of people.

-And the Coliseum and Roman Forums have not changed a bit since the last time I seen them in 2011.
+And the Coliseum and Roman Forums have not changed a bit since the last time I have seen them in 2011.

 It has been a while since I posted anything and it is not like nothing has happened.